realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/03_chapter.md

             Morden
 ```

-We store adjacency bidirectionally and a single pair `[Wimbledon, Colliers Wood]` in the config generates two `ADJACENT_TO` relationships in Neo4j:
+We store adjacency bidirectionally and a single pair `[Wimbledon, Colliers Wood]` in the config generates two `ADJACENT_TO` relationships in Aura:

 ```cypher
 UNWIND $pairs AS pair